ericbezerra/WebSiteLayout/README.md

 Instructions:
 -------------------
 To see this web site.
-download this project and execute the *primeiro estilo.html* with a browser(like chrome, firefox, IE or other...).
+download this project and execute the *index.html* with a browser(like chrome, firefox, IE or other...).

 thanks.